-If you walked up to someone and ask them to name five songs from 3,000 years ago, the odds are pretty good that he wouldn't be able to do it.
-Although we are familiar with songs that are popular in our day and could perhaps even name a few songs from centuries past, the ancient world is pretty much lost to us.
-Historians might be able to name a few songs from distant ages, but for the most part the enormous amount of music that was written by ancient cultures has been lost.
+If you walked up to someone and asked them to name five songs from 3,000 years ago, the odds are good they wouldn't be able to do it.
+Although we're familiar with songs that are popular today, the songs of the ancient world aren't widely known anymore.
+Historians may be able to name a few songs from distant ages but for the most part the music that was written by ancient cultures has been lost.

-There is a major exception to this rule, however, and that is the book of Psalms.
-Here we have a collection of 150 hymns from the world before the time of Christ.
-It is easy to overlook the fact that Psalms is a hymnbook, and these psalms were written to be sung in worship.
-The New Testament even makes mention of this:
+There's a major exception to this rule, however, and that's the book of Psalms.
+In this book we have a collection of 150 hymns that are from the time before Christ was born in Bethlehem.
+It's easy to overlook the fact that Psalms is a hymnbook and these psalms were written to be sung in worship!
+The New Testament makes mention of this: